zudi-lin/pytorch_connectomics/README.md

 - Active Learning
 - CPU and GPU Parallelism

-If you want new features that are relatively easy to implement (e.g. loss functions, models), please open a feature requirement discussion in issues or implement by yourself and submit a pull request.
+If you want new features that are relatively easy to implement (e.g., loss functions, models), please open a feature requirement discussion in issues or implement by yourself and submit a pull request.
 For other features that requires substantial amount of design and coding, please contact the [author](https://github.com/zudi-lin) directly.

 ## Environment

 The code is developed and tested under the following configurations.
 - Hardware: 1-8 Nvidia GPUs (with at least 12G GPU memories) (change ```[-g NUM_GPU]``` accordingly)
-- Software: CentOS Linux 7.4 (Core), ***CUDA>=9.0, Python>=3.6, PyTorch>=1.0.0***
+- Software: CentOS Linux 7.4 (Core), ***CUDA>=9.0, Python>=3.6, PyTorch>=1.3.0***

 ## Installation

 Create a new conda environment:
 ```
-conda create -n py3_torch python=3.6
+conda create -n py3_torch python=3.7
 source activate py3_torch
-conda install pytorch torchvision cudatoolkit=9.0 -c pytorch
+conda install pytorch torchvision cudatoolkit=9.2 -c pytorch
 ```
+Please note that this package is developed on the Harvard [FASRC](https://www.rc.fas.harvard.edu) cluster, where the current version of the Nvidia driver installed is 396.26 that supports Cuda version 9.
+More information about GPU computing on the FASRC cluster can be found [here](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster/).

 Download and install the package:
 ```